-There are no proposed changes to the parking, entrance, or circulation plan.
-A gravel access drive will allow access to the array as needed for maintenance and repairs.
+There are no proposed changes to the existing entrance, site circulation, parking areas or pedestrian ways.
+A gravel access drive from Powell Road will allow access to the array as needed for maintenance and repairs.

 Based on the above findings of fact, the Planning Board finds the standards of this section have been met.